-C. Recommend and encourage research to assess the status of women at the University and compare their status with that of women at other institutions and agencies;
+C. Recommend and encourage research to assess the status of women on the campus and compare their status with that of women at other institutions and agencies;

-D. Consult in the evaluation, revision and implementation of the University’s affirmative action plan and the state-mandated Title IX plan and, in so doing, promote the hiring and promotion of women;
+D. Consult in the evaluation, revision, and implementation of the campus’s affirmative action plan and the state-mandated Title IX plan and, in so doing, promote the hiring and promotion of women;

-E. Advise and consult with all University officials on the needs and status of women; and
+E. Advise and consult with campus officials on the needs and status of women; and

-F. Provide information to the University and community on CFW and University programs and activities related to women.
+F. Provide information to the campus and community on CFW and campus programs and activities related to women.

 - Regular membership.

-The CFW shall consist of no fewer than 24 voting members, with a proportionate number of faculty members, exempt and non-exempt staff members, and students all equitably distributed among the various colleges, schools, and administrative units of the University.
+The CFW shall consist of no fewer than 24 voting members, with a proportionate number of faculty members, exempt and non-exempt staff members, and students, distributed as equitably as possible from among the various colleges, schools, and administrative units of the campus.
 Members are expected to serve on at least one standing committee as described below.
 Appointments are made annually, usually for three consecutive years, with approximately a third of the CFW being reappointed each year.
-The voting membership should always include the chair or designee of the Women, Gender, and Sexuality Program, a representative from the Women’s Coordinating Council, and the immediate past Chair or Co-Chairs of the CFW.

 The following members by position (or their designees) are voting members: